BochkarevV/yelp-reviews-sentiment-analysis/README.md

 # Review Ratings Prediction

 ## Task
-In this project we will observe the power of BERT.
+In this project we will observe the power of Transformer-based models.
 The task is to create an NLP model that would be able to predict rating score (`stars`) users assign to restaurants based on their comments.

 ## Data
 We'll use YELP reviews for this task.
 Original Yelp Open Dataset is available